bactensor/collateral-contracts/README.md

 The power to slash collateral carries weight — it protects subnet quality, but also risks abuse if unchecked.
 This contract encourages **automated enforcement** wherever possible, ensuring consistency and fairness across validators.

 Manual slashing is supported for edge cases where misbehavior is clear but not yet detectable by automated logic.
-However, validators should approach this capability with restraint and responsibility.
+However, validators should approach this capability **with restraint and responsibility**.
 Every manual slash must be:

 - **Justified** — supported by strong evidence (logs, signatures, links).
 - **Transparent** — the justification URL and content hash are stored on-chain.